 Tanner Center for Human Rights, University of Utah

-Topic: A lecture on the intersection of disability justice and decarceration efforts to a social justice college class.
+Topic: Guest lecture on the intersection of disability justice and decarceration efforts to a social justice college class.
+I conduct this lecture annually.

 University of Virginia School of Medicine